mhkhansahab/angular-workshop-docs/src/content/docs/guides/angular-cli.md

 node --version
 ```

 Now let's start by creating a new Angular application using the Angular CLI.
-First, let's install the Angular CLI globally in our machine so we can use it with ease.
+First, install the Angular CLI globally in our machine so we can use it with ease.

 ```bash
 npm install -g @angular/cli